DS-100/DS-100.github.io/fa22faq.md

 ---
 **Q. I would like to apply for a (u)GSI position for this course.
 What should I do?**

 **A.** All applications for Academic Student Employee positions are managed centrally; you can find all the details [here](https://data.berkeley.edu/academics/undergraduate-programs/courses/joining-data-course-staff).
-Please _do not_ email the instructors individually with your resume/etc, as they are not in a position to hire you at all.
+Please _do not_ email the instructors individually with your resume/etc, as they are not in a position to hire you.

 ---
 **Q. Who do I contact if I have further questions?
 How do I email the instruction team?**